nf-core/phaseimpute/README.md

 ## Description of the different steps of the pipeline

 Here is a short description of the different steps of the pipeline.
-For more information please refer to the [documentation](https://nf-core.github.io/phaseimpute/usage/).
+For more information please refer to the [usage documentation](https://nf-co.re/phaseimpute/usage).

 | steps           | Flow chart                                                                       | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | --------------- | -------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |